tjdiamandis/Chordal.jl/README.md

     - multi-level nested dissection
     - minimum degree
         - P. R. Amestoy, T. A. Davis, and I. S Duﬀ.
 An approximate minimum degree ordering algorithm.
 SIAM Journal on Matrix Analysis and Applications, 17(4):886905, 1996.
-    - Basically handled by step 2 below
+    - Can be handled by step 2 below with certain Cholesky implementations
 2. Symbolic Cholesky factorization
     - This provides the **chordal extension** (get edge set `E` from `L`)
 3. Merge cliques into larger blocks